Solyanka with chicken, sausage, and potatoes

 8. Step 8:

-Wash the chicken, put it in lightly salted boiling water and boil for about 30 minutes until tender.
-The amount of water for the soup can vary according to your taste and desired density* (see notes after the recipe) If you want a fatter broth, cook the meat together with the skin.
-I took off my skin to reduce the calorie content of the dish.
+Wash the chicken, put it in lightly salted boiling water, and cook for about 30 minutes until done.
+You can vary the amount of water to your taste and the thickness you want (see the notes after the recipe).
+If you want a richer broth, cook the meat with the skin on.
+I removed the skin to lower the calorie count.

 9. Step 9:

-Add the potatoes to the broth after 15 minutes from the start of cooking the chicken.
-Continue to cook, removing the foam.
+Add the potatoes to the broth 15 minutes after you started cooking the chicken.
+Keep cooking, skimming off the foam.

 10. Step 10:

-While the chicken and potatoes are cooking, heat the vegetable oil in a frying pan over medium heat.
-Fry the onion and carrot for about 2-3 minutes until soft.
+While the chicken and potatoes cook, heat the vegetable oil in a skillet over medium heat.
+Sauté the onion and carrot for about 2–3 minutes until soft.

 11. Step 11:

-Add cucumbers to the pan and simmer, stirring, for a couple more minutes.
+Add the pickles to the skillet and cook, stirring, for another couple of minutes.

 12. Step 12:

-Add tomato sauce and, if desired, a little pickle from cucumbers.
+Add the tomato sauce and, if you like, a little pickle brine.

 13. Step 13:

-Add both types of sausage and simmer, stirring, for 10 minutes.
+Add both kinds of sausage and cook over low heat, stirring, for 10 minutes.

 14. Step 14:

-Remove the finished ham from the broth, separate the meat from the bones, cut into small pieces.
+Take the cooked chicken out of the broth, pick the meat off the bones, and cut it into small pieces.

 15. Step 15: